 ~~~

-An Article about the Hazards of Sewage Spray
+A Scientific Article about the Hazards of Sewage Spray

-Letter from Northern Michigan Environmental Action Committee
+A Letter from the Northern Michigan Environmental Action Council

 An Open Letter to The Homestead, April, 2011

-The Homestead’s DEQ Permit to Discharge Sewage
+The Homestead’s Current DEQ Permit to Discharge Sewage

 ~~~